MarshMeadow/Unofficial-Dashboard-Repo/README.md

 * AppBrain
 * Softonic
 * Internet Archive
+* Archive.org
+* Android TV enthusiasts who helped preserve information about the application

 ---

 ## 📄 License

-This repository contains community-created documentation only unless otherwise noted.
+Unless otherwise noted, this repository contains **community-created documentation only**.

-The **Dashboard** application and all associated assets remain the property of **Samabox Labs**.
+The **Dashboard** application, its branding, assets, icons, and associated intellectual property remain the property of **Samabox Labs**.